manosbatsis/corbeans/docs/src/main/tut/docs/webserver.md

 You can use your own custom webserver based on the [starter](getting-started.html) or download the sample at https://oss.sonatype.org/content/repositories/releases/com/github/manosbatsis/corbeans/corbeans-corda-webserver/

+> The `corbeans-corda-webserver` only goes up to version 0.30, the reason being you are actually expected to
+> __use corbeans for creating your own__ Spring Boot app anyway.

 ## Running the Server

-Spring Boot applications using the [starter](getting-started.html) can be run either manually or via `runNodes` as a drop-in replacement to the corda-webserver.
+Spring Boot applications using the [starter](getting-started.html) can be run either manually (i.e. `../gradlew bootRun`) or via `runNodes` as a drop-in replacement to the corda-webserver.